jmiszczak/gol_rule_switching/README.md

 You need to compile `CalculateMeanLiving.java` first

-**Note:** BY default, 500 realizations are used fo averaging.
-This value can be modified in `CalculateMeanLiving.java` file.
+**Note:** BY default, 200 realizations are used fo averaging.
+This value can be modified in `CalculateMeanLiving.java` file by altering `steps` variable.

 Ploting of the data is handled by `plot_living_average.py`.